DylanHojnoski/obsidian-graphs/README.md

 Plugin of [Obsidian](https://obsidian.md/) that creates interactive graphs from YAML.

+A nice feature of this plugin is that the graphs use colors from you Obsidian theme so it will match the rest of your notes.

 This file only covers the basics of how to use this plugin for more information go to [Graphs Wiki](https://github.com/DylanHojnoski/obsidian-graphs/wiki).

+If you have a cool graph that helps show the capabilities of this plugin please post it in this thread [discussion](https://github.com/DylanHojnoski/obsidian-graphs/discussions/15).

 ## Installation